orm81zp/project-BabyYodaBot/README.md

 ```

-show-contact              - used to display a contact: show-contact <name>
-remove-contact            - used to remove a contact: remove-contact <name>

-add-birthday              - used to add a birthday: add-birthday <name> <birthday>
-show-birthday             - used to display a birthday: show-birthday <name>
-remove-birthday           - used to remove a birthday: remove-birthday <name>
-birthdays                 - used to display birthdays in coming days (7 by default): birthdays [days]

-add-address               - used to add an address: add-address <name> <address>
-show-address              - used to display an address: show-address <name>
-remove-address            - used to remove an address: remove-address <name>

-add-email                 - used to add an email: add-email <name> <email>
-show-email                - used to display an email: show-email <name>
-remove-email              - used to remove an email: remove-email <name>

-add-phone                 - used to add a phone: add-phone <name> <phone>
-show-phone                - used to display a phone: show-phone <name>
-change-phone              - used to change a phone: change-phone <name> <old phone> <new phone>
-remove-phone              - used to remove a phone: remove-phone <name> <phone>

 add-note                  - used to add a note: add-note <text> [tag|s]
 show-note                 - used to display a note: show-note <index>